eddLai/Exoskeleton-Control-Note/Overview of Hyfydy.md

 $${q_{t+h}, \dot{q}_{t+h}} = I_h ({q_{t}, \dot{q}_{t}, \ddot{q}_t , h})$$
 step_size h in hyfydy is variable based on accuracy
->How does the system know the
+>How does the system know the accuracy?

 ---